davood-dorostkar/davood-dorostkar/README.md

 👋 Hi, I’m davood-dorostkar.

-I love intelligent systems.
-Why?
-I believe that humans have done the 3 D's enough already: 'Dull, Dangerous, Dirty' tasks; intelligent systems can tackle those tasks and disburden people of doing hard and tedious jobs.
-That intelligent system might be a robot, a mechatronics device, an autonomous car, an autonomous mobile robot, or a web software service, to name a few.
+I am passionate about intelligent systems because I believe they can relieve humans of the 3 D's: "Dull, Dangerous, and Dirty" tasks.
+Whether it's a robot, mechatronics device, autonomous car, mobile robot, or web software service, intelligent systems have the potential to tackle hard and tedious jobs and improve our lives.

-I think of intelligent agents as 'Systems' comprised of different subsystems working together in a logical way.
-I am really interested in understanding the interconnection of subsystems; hence, it paved the way for me to deliberately dive into these topics to grow my proficiency in the whole system:
+To me, intelligent systems are more than just machines.
+They are complex systems comprised of different subsystems working together in a logical manner.
+I am fascinated by the interconnection of these subsystems and have made a deliberate effort to deepen my understanding of the entire system.
+This has allowed me to grow my proficiency and develop a holistic perspective on the topic.

+### Software:
+- Developed both computer software and embedded software based on C, C++, Python, and JavaScript.
+- fascinated by Object-Oriented Programming, Clean Coding, TDD, Design Patterns
+- Worked for 2 years making full stack web software with Django and VanillaJS; utilized AJAX technology to develop RESTful APIs and responsive web applications.

 ### Hardware & Electronics:
 - 4 years of experience implementing electronics and embedded systems, developing solutions with both embedded boards and microcontrollers.
 - Experienced in hardware implementation and have working knowledge in a wide range of sensors and embedded systems.

-### Software:
-- Developed both computer software and embedded software based on C, C++, Python, and JavaScript.
-- Worked for 2 years making full stack web software with Django and VanillaJS; utilized AJAX technology to develop RESTful APIs and responsive web applications.

 ### Dynamics & Robotics:
 - Coded and simulated manipulators and other robotic systems.